qcrao/card-theme/README.md

 2. Search for "Card Theme"
 3. Click "Install"

-[TODO: Add screenshot of installation process]

 ## Configuration

 After installation, the theme will be automatically applied to your Roam Research graph.
 No additional configuration is required.

 ## Usage

-### Toggle Full Page Scroll
+### Pin/Unpin Main Content

 The theme includes a pin/unpin feature for better navigation:

 - Click the pin icon in the top bar to toggle between modes
-- When pinned: Main content stays fixed while right sidebar scrolls independently
+- When unpinned: Main content stays fixed while right sidebar scrolls independently
-- When unpinned: Main content scrolls with right sidebar together.
+- When pinned: Main content scrolls with right sidebar together.

 ### Note Type Tags